wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

 Note that by using weak identity attributes to create an activation, the resulting activation is confirming a "blurry identity".
-This may greately limit the legal weight and usability of a signature.
+This may greatly limit the legal weight and usability of a signature.
 We recommend using a strong identity verification before an activation can actually be created.

 ### Committing Activation Data